How to Stock a Home Bar on a Budget

 With a little extra room in your budget, you can expand your home bar selection into a pretty sweet setup.
 House advises branching out into a few basic liqueurs or aperitifs when you’re ready.

-“I suggest stocking a Cointreau, Campari, Aperol, an Amaro and absinthe of your choice,” he says.
+“I suggest stocking a Cointreau, Campari, Aperol, an Amaro and absinthe of your choice,” he said.
 “Feel free to get seasonal by adding an all-spice dram, elderflower or melon liqueur when the time is right.”

-Take a look at your favorite alcoholic drink and invest in one bottle of the featured spirit such as Triple Sec, Grand Marnier or even something seasonal like Peppermint Schnapps.
+Take a look at your favorite alcoholic drink, and invest in one bottle of the featured spirit such as Triple Sec, Grand Marnier or even something seasonal (like Peppermint Schnapps).

 A Word About Bar Glasses

-While it’s nice to have a full bar with complimentary glassware, you don’t need martini glasses or Collins glasses for most cocktails.
+While it’s nice to have a full bar with complimentary glassware, you don’t need martini or Collins glasses for most cocktails.
 Home bars focused on mixing drinks usually need basic wine glasses, a highball glass for slightly taller cocktails and a few rocks or lowball glasses.

 Stock Your Home Bar on a Budget With This Money-Saving Tip

-“My advice on how to balance cost with quality is this: Splurge more on the things you enjoy drinking for your home bar,” House explains.
-“For me, I usually stock two of every core spirit.
-One is dedicated to cocktails (my call bottles), while the other is to sipping neat or on the rocks (my top shelf bottles).
+One is dedicated to cocktails (my call bottles), while the other is to sipping neat or on the rocks (my top-shelf bottles).
 When entertaining and making cocktails for your guests, use your call bottles.
 If you like your guest, let them sip from your top-shelf stash.”

-So next time company calls, don’t fall back on that reliable bottle of red wine.
+The next time company calls, don’t fall back on that reliable bottle of red wine.
 As you build a deeper bench of spirits in your home bar setup over time, you’ll naturally find an approach that satisfies your guests and your budget.